Skip to main content

 Meeting

 At Loyola, Michelle teaches courses in sociology and global studies including: Introduction to Sociology; Globalization and Society; Conflict and Peace Studies; Social Movements and Social Protest; Israel/Palestine: Conflict Narratives, Media Framing, and Peace-building; and Conflict Transformation and Reconciliation in Divided Societies.
-She believes strongly in active learning and participatory methods.
+She believes strongly in both community-engaged and active/participatory learning modalities.

 Courses Taught